RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 Good one!
 This deserves its own separate answer [here](CODE-INTEGRITY.md).

-## Why did I get 57 in the assignment/project if it is 5% of the course?
+## Why did I get 57 in the assignment/project if it is just 5% of the course?

 There are many ways to mark an assessment piece.
 In my courses, I try to mark all assessments out of 100.
 So, even if the project or test was 5% of the course, you would get a final mark of 100, say 50 (out of 100) instead of 2.5 (out of 5), for the whole assessment piece. _Why?_

 The reason is that doing so provides a **uniform and consistent view of the student performance** **across assessments**, independent of the weight of each piece in the whole course.
-By doing so, you _always_ know that if you get 85 (an “HD” level), you did excellent in that assessment, and if you got 26 (a “PASS” level), then you did quite poorly.
+By doing so, you _always_ know that if you get 85, you did excellent in that assessment (at “HD” level), and if you got 56, then reached the minimum expectation (a “PASS” level) but there may be many gaps in your knowledge/skills to improve.
 On the other hand, if one were to use the course weight of the assessment, then a 26 could mean anything: very good if the assessment was 30% of the course, and just OK if it was a 50% exam.

 To get the final contribution to your course, you then need to _multiply the mark of the assessment by the weight of the assessment_.
 For example, if you got a 50 in Assignment 1, say, and the assessment was 5% of the course, this means that you have collected 2.5% of that assessment for the course.